datacamp/authoring/docs/courses/exercises/video-exercises/scripts.md

 ### Being too formal

-When you write the script, it is easy to slip into a "technical writing voice" that is more formal than when you speak.
+When you write the script, it is easy to slip into a "technical writing voice" that is more formal than your spoken voice.
 Then when you come to say the words out loud, it can come across as unnatural.
-You don't have to
+Try saying your script out loud to another person (or rubber duck, if no-one is available).

 ### Using local phrases without explanation